sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/deployment-architecture.md

 ## Hardware sizing

 Because etcd's design prioritizes consistency across a cluster, the speed with which write operations can be completed is very important to the Sensu cluster's performance and health.
-This means that you should provision Sensu backend infrastructure to provide sustained IO operations per second (IOPS) appropriate for the rate of observability events the system will be required to process.
+This means that you should provision Sensu backend infrastructure to provide sustained input/output operations per second (IOPS) appropriate for the rate of observability events the system will be required to process.

 To maximize Sensu Go performance, we recommend that you:
  * Follow our [recommended backend hardware configuration][1].